I see the future of privacy…

 The book hits stores in September.
-Please ask your local retailer to order a copy for you today!
+Ask your local retailer to order a copy for you today!

 I talked with ComicVine about the “Eternal Warrior” series I’m writing for Valiant Comics.
 An excerpt: